stamatelou/Intro_to_Data_Science/README.md

 # Intro to Data Science
-Set for tutorials suitable for begineers in the data science field
+Set of tutorials suitable for begineers in the data science field